x-vin/covidcures/docs/src/prepandprinci.md

     - [IppocrateOrg: Excerpt from the Interview with Dr. Robert Malone about mRNA Vaccines][62]

-## Notes on the present approach to creating an integrative protocol for prophylaxis and early treatment at home:
+## Notes on the present approach to creating an integrative protocol for prophylaxis and early treatment at home

 The present suggested approach to early Covid care is an integrative strategy that is based in naturopathy and on the N.I.C.E.
 (Network of Influenza Care Experts) diet-based protocol innovated by Dr. Biswaroop Roy Chowdhury's team of holistic healing experts in influenza care.
 The NICE protocol is now proven for efficacy in several thousands of clinical cases at NISA's Covid care centre in Pune.
 The N.I.C.E. team also have a helpline for providing telemedicine services to sufferers from Influenza-Like Illnesses, including Covid: +91 8587059169; [www.biswaroop.com/nice](http://www.biswaroop.com/nice)